-Scalp Reduction – A surgical procedure where balding scalp is removed and the edges of the scalp that bears hair is brought closer together.
-Often used in patients suffering from crown baldness.
+Scalp Reduction – A surgical procedure where the balding scalp is removed and the edges of the scalp, that bear hair, is brought closer together.
+A scalp reduction is often used on patients suffering from crown baldness.

 Scalp Rotation Flaps – A procedure where a strip of scalp containing hair is lifted and rotated and then placed into another area of the scalp where balding is present.

-Shock Loss (TE after Hair Transplant) – When the hair that hasn’t been transplanted falls out due to “shock” after a surgery.
-Whether the hair loss is permanent or not depends on if the shocked hair are genetically susceptible to hair loss.
+Shock Loss (after Hair Transplant) – This is when the hair that hasn’t been transplanted falls out due to “shock” after a surgery.
+Whether the hair loss is permanent, or not, depends on if the shocked hair is genetically susceptible to hair loss.

 Stereo-Microscope – A high-magnification microscope that allows for more precise strip work thanks to its high resolution and continuous lighting of the area being transplanted.

-Strip Harvesting – A strip of skin containing hair follicles that is removed from an area of good hair growth on the body and moved to an area where there is hair loss on a patient.
+Strip Harvesting – A strip of skin containing hair follicles, removed from an area of good hair growth on the body, which is moved to an area where there is hair loss on a patient.

 Telogen Effluvium (TE) – Hair loss caused by sudden stress in a person’s life.
 The causes of stress can include childbirth, illness, surgery, trauma and psychological stress.

-Temples – The part of the scalp that is located above the ears on both sides behind the frontal corners and temporal points.
-Hair reduction in temples help a surgeon create a better balance of hair during a hair restoration procedure when the density of the area is too high.
+Temples – The part of the scalp that is located above the ears, on both sides, behind the frontal corners and temporal points.
+Hair reduction in temples helps a surgeon create a better balance of hair during a hair restoration procedure when the density of the area is too high.

 Temporal Point – Two areas of hair shaped like triangles that are in the lower outer corners of the forehead.
-Temporal points usually recede in more advanced stages of hair loss and could be successfully restored with a hair transplant.
+Temporal points usually recede in more advanced stages of hair loss and they can be successfully restored with a hair transplant.

 Tissue Expander – A reconstructive device that is balloon-like and is used to enlarge the scalp that bears hair on different donor areas of the head.
 This provides a larger size of hair bearing scalp that can replace balding areas.

-Vellus Hairs – Short and light-colored fine hair that develops on the body and during childhood.
-Vellus hair is structurally different than a normal terminal hair and can never grow to become as long as a regular hair.
+Vellus Hairs – These hairs are short and light-colored fine hair that develops on the body during childhood.
+Vellus hair is structurally different than a normal, terminal hair and can never grow to become as long as a regular hair.

 Vertex – The upper surface of the human head.
 Hair loss on this area of the head is known as vertex balding.